 The expansion created doors in the Fuller Garden Court that lead to a brilliant new glass addition, providing views to Volunteer Park, a welcoming green space in our increasingly dense city, and one of Seattle’s favorite Olmsted Parks.

 Restoring the Beautiful Fuller Garden Court

 Creating a New Park Lobby

 The glass lobby improves circulation throughout the building and provides a visual link between the creative beauty of our collection and the natural beauty of the park.

 Adding a New Art Gallery

 A 2,000-square-foot art gallery allows us to host special exhibitions reflecting ever-broader perspectives on Asian culture and show more of our world-renowned collection of Japanese, Chinese, and Korean works—including art from our expanding South Asian collection.
 Environmental controls, a new conservation lab, and a freight elevator ensures that every piece of art will receive the expert care it deserves.

 Adding a New Space for Programming

 A new education space enables more hands-on experiences during school tours and family workshops.
 Improved event spaces will allow for more community activities like Family Fun Workshops, Free First Saturdays, and the popular Gardner Center for Asian Art and Ideas programs.
 This new space allows us to host programs designed to help our community develop a deeper understanding of Asia, one of the most significant cultural and economic regions of the world.

 Connecting with the Park

 By adding only 3,290 square feet to the building’s footprint in Volunteer Park, the museum gained 13,900 square feet of essential interior space while opening the building up to the park.
 In addition to a restored façade and aesthetic improvements to the back of the building, the project also restored historic Olmstedian pathways within the park.

 Frequently Asked Questions

-Why did the Asian Art Museum need to renovate and expand?
+Why did the Seattle Asian Art Museum need to be renovated and expanded?